|Note||This guide only applies to the system installed on Intel® Boxed Desktop Processors.|

 Use the questions below to troubleshoot No Display or No Boot issues.
 If the problem persists, contact Intel Customer Support or your point of purchase to get a replacement.

-Begin by rebooting your system.
+Begin by restarting your system.
 Press the power button for a few seconds until the system reboots.
-Most motherboards power-on self-test (POST) or beep when there is a booting issue.
+Most motherboards power-on self-test (POST) or beep when there's a booting issue.
 If that is the case, refer to the motherboard manual to interpret.

 Is your system new?